 - 1) The building is more than 50 years old. - 2) The building appears to retain high integrity. - 3) Properties must meet two criteria for landmark designation (LDC §25-2-352).
 Staff has evaluated the property and determined that it may meet two criteria: - a.
 Architecture.
 The building is a vernacular structure constructed with Ranch-style influences. - b.
 Historical association.
 The property is associated with Richard "Cactus" Pryor.
-However, further research is needed to determine the Pryors' tenure in the home.
+The Pryors lived in the house for five years; Pryor's daughter indicated in a May 2023 letter that the Pryors' later home at 309 Blue Ridge Trail, located in the West Lake Hills ETJ, has stronger associations. - c.
+Archaeology.
+The property was not evaluated for its potential to yield significant data concerning the human history or prehistory of the region.

 1 Barrera, Ralph.
 "Cactus Pryor Dies at 88: The Most Famous Man in Austin."
-Austin American-Statesman, 2011: https://austin.culturemap.com/news/city-life/08-30-11-18-19-cactus-pryor-has-died-at-age-88-the-most-famous-man-in-austin 2 Ibid.
+Austin American-Statesman, 2011: https://austin.culturemap.com/news/city-life/08-30-11-18-19-cactus-pryor-has-died-at-age-88-the-most-famous-man-in-austin